 September 5-6: Ozarks Homesteading Expo at Marshfield Fairgrounds.
 I’m honored to be a guest speaker at this awesome event for the fourth year in a row!
 It will feature another stellar lineup with nationally-known speakers, along with friends like Rachel West with Eating the Ozarks and Mike & Cara Snyder with Wildwise Botanicals.

-Dates TBA: Plant & Fungi Walk with Bo Brown and Mike Snyder from Wildwise Botanicals.
+June 21, Oct.
+4 – Plant & Fungi Walk with Bo Brown and Mike Snyder from Wildwise Botanicals.
 We’ll do a walkabout for an in-depth coverage of the plants and fungi found at the amazing new venue between Springfield and Ava – The Dockley Ranch!
 Walk is from 10 am – 2 pm.
 I’ve done several events with these folks, always a great time.
 Get tickets early before they sell out, as all of Mike’s programs do.

 September 24-27: The 27th annual Bois d’ Arc Ancestral Skills Camp & Knap-In at Hulston Mill.
 The Knapper’s Camp free public area features various native arts & crafts vendors, an atlatl competition, and a Saturday evening raffle.
 Stone-age wilderness skills instruction in the paid workshop area features stone tool construction, friction fire, basketry, pottery, weaponry, traps, wild food foraging. shelter, and much more.